Phoenix STS Logo

 • Premises with vulnerable persons (e.g., healthcare, education) require additional coverage

-Your fire safety risk assessment will help determine the appropriate number.
-Our instructors can advise on fire warden ratios during the training course.
+Your fire risk assessment will help you decide the right number.
+Our instructors can advise on warden numbers during the course.

 Course Features